A Complete Guide to CSS Flexbox: Layout, Alignment, and Flex Properties

 Align-items-self

-Justify-content and Align-content
+What are Justify-content and Align-content in CSS?

 The justify-content property works only in the main axis.